 Classical Gas (1975 version)]

-Synergy was, and is, Larry Fast's perennial solo electronic music project.
-Fast has guested with more bands than you can shake a stick at (just off the top of my head, Peter Gabriel, Nektar, FM and the woeful Intergalactic Touring Band), and has been generally regarded as a serious synth-whizz for over 25 years.
-Electronic Realizations for Rock Orchestra was the first Synergy album, and possibly the best; all electronic, the writing is excellent, with none of that 'set the sequencers off and noodle over the top' attitude of some of his less illustrious genre-mates.
+Synergy was and is, Larry Fast's perennial solo electronic music project.
+Fast has guested with more bands than you can shake a stick at (just off the top of my head, Peter Gabriel, Nektar, FM and the woeful Intergalactic Touring Band) and has been generally regarded as a serious synth-whizz for over twenty-five years.
+Electronic Realizations for Rock Orchestra was the first and possibly best Synergy album; all electronic, the writing is excellent, with none of that 'set the sequencers off and noodle over the top' attitude of some of his less illustrious genre-mates.
 All five tracks are extremely good, but top marks probably have to go to Slaughter On Tenth Avenue for its deeply eccentric main theme, although, to be honest, it's difficult to elevate one track above any of the others.

 Fast's entire equipment list for the album consists of a MiniMoog, an Oberheim expander and a Mellotron, which he has subsequently claimed 'was only used on about 6% of the album', to which I say: Rubbish.
 Its use may be fairly sparse in places, but it's audible on all five tracks, particularly Slaughter On Tenth Avenue, with chordal string and flute parts all over the place.
 It's less upfront on much of side two, until closer Warriors, with great slabs of strings backing the synths throughout much of the piece.
 Basically, while you shouldn't expect to hear it throughout, this is definitely a Mellotron Album in the truest sense of the phrase.
 Buy.